StarPlayrX/bigmac/README.md

 🍔 bigmac Mac Pro patcher

+### When running from an OS
-Currently only clean installs are supported to an erased Mac OS Extended (Journaled) disk.
+Only clean installs are supported to an erased Mac OS Extended (Journaled) disk.

+### When running from `Install macOS BigSur` unpatched media
+APFS installs and upgrades are even supported.
+I just upgraded beta10 to 11.0.1 (20B29) public release!

 ## Update createinstallmedia is now preferred
 ### APFS and upgrade old BS betas are now supported!